ballerina-platform/nballerina/docs/exact.md

 - setting the exact bit when the structure is created
 - clearing the exact bit whenever a BIR instruction might cause the invariants not to hold;
-- when a type test is performed, setting the exact bit if consistent with the invariants
+- when a type test is performed, setting the exact bit if the narrowed type is now exact

 Most cases where the exact bit needs clearing involve a type widening and are straightforward.
 For example, if an assignment instruction has a source type of `byte[]` and a result type of `int[]`, then it needs to clear the exact bit.